 - Employers reported some successful recruitment techniques, but the survey evidence that many optometrists either can’t or don’t want to move location, confirms the concerns of many employers who struggle to find suitable candidates for optometry roles

-We will be posting further, more detailed, insights from the report over the next few weeks and months, including how the AOP intends to use the findings to support our members.
+To see further, more detailed, insights from the report over the next few weeks and months, including how the AOP intends to use the findings to support our members, visit:

 If you have any questions about why this survey was commissioned, and how the data will be used by the AOP, please contact the policy team on firstname.lastname@example.org.